 Understanding Down Insulation

-Look at geese flying in formation.
-It's probably pretty cold up there, and of course the wind chill must be fierce, yet those birds are perfectly comfortable.
-That's because between the bird's body and thick outer feathers is a layer of fluffy down that traps air molecules in small pockets, creating an effective thermal barrier.
-And we're talking really small pockets of air created by an amazing cluster of tiny hairs—up to 2 million filaments for every ounce of down—that crisscross every which way.
-It's a superwarm system that we've yet to duplicate in synthetic insulations.
+Down is nature’s way of keeping ducks and geese warm.
+Between the bird's body and thick outer feathers is a layer of fluffy down that traps air molecules in small pockets, creating an effective thermal barrier.
+We're talking really small pockets of air created by amazing clusters of tiny hairs—up to 2 million filaments for every ounce of down—that crisscross every which way.
+It's a superwarm system that has yet to be duplicated by synthetic insulations.
+Ounce for ounce, goose down is warmer than synthetic insulations.

-The 3D structure of the down clusters creates "loft" that traps air.
+The 3D structure of down clusters create "loft" that traps air.
 The greater the loft, the warmer the insulation.
 "Fill power" is a measurement of that loft.
 This is accomplished by measuring how many cubic inches an ounce of down displaces when allowed to expand to its fullest.
 If an ounce of down takes up 500 cubic inches of space, then it has a 500 fill power; 700 cubic inches equals 700 fill power; and so on.
+Geese and ducks are the major sources of down insulation.
+Goose down is loftier (higher fill power) than duck down.
+Goose down is the preferred choice for lightweight products.
+Eastern European goose down is known for having extremely large down clusters that create very high loft, sometimes as much as 800 fill.

 So, will a 20° sleeping bag with 700 fill be warmer than a 20° bag with 500 fill?
 Well, not exactly.
 They're both rated to 20°, but the 700-fill bag will have used less down insulation to get there.
 So, with all other things being equal, that bag will be lighter than the one with 500 fill.